snowshoestamp/snowshoe-stamp-listener-js/README.md

 let httpClient = axios.create({
     baseURL: 'https://api.snowshoestamp.com',
     headers: {
-        post: {'SnowShoe-Api-Key': 'YOUR_SNOWSHOE_API_KEY'} // You will receive a 401 response if this key isn't set.
+        // You will receive a 401 response if this key isn't set...
+        post: {'SnowShoe-Api-Key': 'YOUR_SNOWSHOE_API_KEY'}
     }
 });